Mbell42/06_weather-dashboard/README.md

 Progress:
 ------------
-2020.02.08.~~~~- Initial Commit.
+2020.02.08.1005 - Initial Commit.
 Initialized readme.me, and set up folder structure.
 Created index.html, style.css, and logic.js.

+2020.02.08.2117 - For index.html, Bootstrap grid has been created, Placeholder data has been added.
+For style.css, I updated the background colors of the various regions I will be working with with placeholder colors, formatted headers, and formatted element heights.